Wulfman’s CDT-14K

 Please be conscientious if you take a vehicle to Pipestone pass.
 Busses and emergency vehicles need to be able to enter and exit the parking area and navigate the corners of the road without obstruction.

 The section of CDT you’ll be traversing is currently clear of snow and deadfall.
-Conditions are perfect but are subject to change, especially because there is a winter storm warning on Monday & Tuesday of this coming week.

 The legendary Wulfman owned his own miniature “honey bucket” toilet and he rarely traveled far without it, but we don’t expect you to match his high standard.
-There will be porta-john’s in the parking lot, at the start line, at the finish, and at the post-race picnic.
+There will be porta-john’s in the parking lot, at the start area, at the finish, and at the post-race picnic.
 Remember that our Golden VIPs may cut directly to the front of the bathroom lines.

 We would like to take this opportunity to begin thanking a few of our partners.
 This event would not be possible without the help of fine, local folks such as those at U.S.F.S.
 Beaverhead Deerlodge National Forest, and Water & Environmental Technologies.
 Their generosity, along with that of numerous others is greatly appreciated.

-Email #2 (June 17th)
+Email #2

 STARTING LINE